godotengine/godot-docs/tutorials/asset_pipeline/exporting_for_ios.rst

 Services for iOS
 ----------------

 Special iOS services can be used in Godot.
-Check out the [[Services for iOS]] page.
+Check out the :ref:`doc_services_for_ios` page.